 “When kids are allowed extensive use of technology, there becomes a dependency on devices and an obsession with social media sites.
 Kids that are allowed to spend countless hours using electronics can show signs of sleep deprivation and a lack of social interaction with friends and family,” Friend warns.

 Don’t let electronics be isolating.
 Watch together or put the computer in a communal area where you can keep an eye on how your child spends time online.
-This helps create a safe environment for your child to explore technology, gives you a front row seat to the programs they are watching (so you can ensure they are age appropriate), and circles back to Dunbar’s advice: BE a parent.
+This helps create a safe environment for your child to explore technology, gives you a front-row seat to the programs they are watching (so you can ensure they are age appropriate), and circles back to Dunbar’s advice: BE a parent.

 “It’s all about communication,” says Friend.
 “Parents need to talk to their kids about potential problems that can arise when personal information is divulged through the Internet.
 Teaching kids about their ‘digital footprint’ (the information about a particular person that exists on the Internet as a result of their online activity) and the negative impact it can have on their future is essential.”
+That said, the internet can provide many benefits to both children and adults.
+It allows you to search for something at the click of a button and chat with friends online.
+If you don’t currently have internet in your home, why not search for ‘internet in my area‘ and get stuck in!
+The internet can be a wonderful place if used safely and correctly.

 According to Friend, a key distinction between smart electronic use and overuse is to develop students that are users of technology and not just consumers of technology.